How You Determine Your Rate

 Calculating the size of our Retirement Bucket™ comes down to you having accurate and up-to-date statements on all of your bank and investment accounts.
 Given that we’re at the beginning of a new year, you should be able to put your hands on December 31, 2011 statements rather easily.

 That brings us to #3.
 As we discussed last week, when it comes to inflation, you have to make some assumptions as to what you believe the rate of inflation will be in the future.
-Without going into too much detail on that issue here (I’ve gone into great depth about my opinion on inflation in prior blog entries and will do so in the future), I strongly recommend that you assume a higher rate of inflation than the present to be conservative.
+Without going into too much detail on that issue here (I’ve gone into great depth about my opinion on inflation in a prior Strategy and will do so in the future), I strongly recommend that you assume a higher rate of inflation than the present to be conservative.

 Getting back to Steps One and Two, once you know your level of dependence, i.e. the amount of money you need to withdraw from your investments each year to keep pace with inflation, and you know the amount of money you’ve accumulated in your Retirement Bucket™, the rate of return you “need” to earn is the rate that allows your money to remain intact year after year while allowing you to continue to spend what you want.